PRINCETON YOUTH HOCKEY ASSOCIATION TIGER CUB PROGRAM 2017-2018 SEASON

 Jersey and socks - Jerseys should be large enough so that movement is not restricted.
 Socks should be held up by a garter belt which can be purchased at the pro shop or sporting goods stores.

-NOTE: All Tiger Cubs players will receive a Princeton Tigers jersey, however; each should have an extra jersey and one extra pair of socks, especially to bring to the first couple of sessions.
+NOTE: All Tiger Cubs players will receive a Princeton Tigers jersey and socks, however; each should have an extra jersey and one extra pair of socks, especially to bring to the first couple of sessions.